a-b-street/abstreet/docs/articles/map/article.md

   - Apply the first predefined policy that works.
     - 4-way 4 phase, 4-way 2 phase, 3-way 3-phase, degenerate policy for 2
       roads, 2-phase for 4 one-ways
-    - Fallback to a greedy assignment that just randomly starts a new cycle, adds all compatible turns, and repeats until all turns are present priority in some cycle.
+    - Fallback to a greedy assignment that just randomly starts a new phase, adds all compatible turns, and repeats until all turns are present priority in some phase.
 - `pathfind/mod.rs`: Prepare pathfinding
   - A/B Street uses contraction hierarchies (CH) for fast routing, using the `fast_paths` crate.